 FORMOSAT-7/COSMIC-2 (COSMIC-2) Science Mission

-With the continued operation of FORMOSAT-3/COSMIC and the execution of the COSMIC-2 mission, the radio occultation data will continue to be available to support research and operations for many more years to come.
+With the continued operation of COSMIC-1 and the execution of the COSMIC-2 mission, radio occultation data will continue to be available to support research and operations for many more years to come.
 With nearly an order of magnitude more RO data expected to be available from COSMIC-2, unprecedented research opportunities will open up for hurricane analysis and prediction, Madden-Julian Oscillation (MJO), and climate processes, just to name a few.